Making changes to your home is one of the best ways to reduce your carbon footprint, here are 50+ Ways To Green Every Room In Your Home!

 My Bathroom Bliss Tile and Tub Scrub and Cleanser really get the job done.

 Baking soda and castile soap work very well together.
 Baking soda is an effective cleaning agent, it’s cheap and helps to rid the bathroom of smells and build up.
+We chatted with a green cleaning pro a while back, she has some really great advice.

 Castile soap is one of the best multipurpose cleaners on the planet.
 I use it in almost all of my cleaning recipes.
 I hope you’ll give this one a try!